Creating Global Edge

 If the response from the origin server contains a Vary header instead of Accept-Encoding, the edge server will not cache the response.

-If you turn on the feature by clicking the toggle button, the origin server will respond with a Vary header, but the Vary header will be removed to allow the object to be cached when the actual content is the same.
+If you turn on the function by clicking the toggle button, the origin server will respond with a Vary header, but the Vary header will be removed to allow the object to be cached when the actual content is the same.

 Edge Auth